NS-136

 NS-136 is a selective muscarinic acetylcholine M_{4} receptor positive allosteric modulator which is under development for the treatment of schizophrenia and Alzheimer's disease.
 It has been found to possess pro-cognitive effects in rodents.
 The drug is under development by NeuShen Therapeutics.
 As of May 2024, it is in phase 1 clinical trials for schizophrenia and is in the preclinical stage of development for Alzheimer's disease.
+Phase 2 trials to determine efficacy of NS-136 in treating schizophrenia began in October of 2025, with the expected completion date of the study being December of 2026.
 The drug is a small molecule, but its chemical structure does not seem to have been disclosed.